Non-bank financial institution

+Etymology

 The term non-bank likely started as non-deposit taking banking institution.
 However, due to financial regulations adopted from English speaking countries, non-English speaking countries took "non-bank" as a single word.
 This is probably because in English speaking countries the term 'bank' is generally accepted as equivalent to 'financial institution' but outside English speaking countries, especially developing countries, see the term bank as deposit taking institutions only, and every other financial service providers as something that must not be termed a bank.

 This is possibly due to language differences.
 But also importantly, this is likely due to developing countries in the past having adopted the western banking system much later than the West.
 As developing countries adopted, or learned the financial system from English speaking countries, there was a higher focus in regulatory terms such as bank and non-bank, while not understanding that non-bank is actually a shortened version of non-deposit taking bank.
 This is in contrast to English speaking countries as in English speaking countries the general public, as well as regulatory institutions, refer to financial institutions as simply a "bank" in many instances.

-Operations of non-bank financial institutions are not covered under a country's banking regulations.

 Role in financial system

 NBFIs supplement banks by providing the infrastructure to allocate surplus resources to individuals and companies with deficits.
 Additionally, NBFIs also introduces competition in the provision of financial services.
 While banks may offer a set of financial services as a packaged deal, NBFIs unbundle and tailor these service to meet the needs of specific clients.
 Additionally, individual NBFIs may specialize in one particular sector and develop an informational advantage.
 Through the process of unbundling, targeting, and specializing, NBFIs enhances competition within the financial services industry.

 Non-bank financial companies (NBFCs) offer most sorts of banking services, such as loans and credit facilities, private education funding, retirement planning, trading in money markets, underwriting stocks and shares, TFCs(Term Finance Certificate) and other obligations.
 These institutions also provide wealth management such as managing portfolios of stocks and shares, discounting services e.g. discounting of instruments and advice on merger and acquisition activities.
 The number of non-banking financial companies has expanded greatly in the last several years as venture capital companies, retail and industrial companies have entered the lending business.

 Non-bank institutions also frequently support investments in property and prepare feasibility, market or industry studies for companies.
 However they are typically not allowed to take deposits from the general public and have to find other means of funding their operations such as issuing debt instruments.

-NBFCs are neither providing the cheque book nor saving account and current account.
-It only takes fixed deposit or time deposits.
+NBFCs typically don't provide cheque books, saving accounts or current accounts.
+It may only takes fixed deposit or time deposits.